 There was definitely a lot of influence from the Bonzos, so it’s quite possible that we played ‘Jollity Farm’ (complete with all the animal noises), ‘Jazz, Delicious Hot, Disgusting Cold’ and ‘Mickey’s Son and Daughter’.

 Paul Devonshire also remembers us playing ‘Rock Me Baby’ in ‘take-off’ featuring Chris Newman on guitar.
 Chris went on to play with Diz Disley, Stephane Grappelli and Fred Wedlock, even composing ‘The Oldest Swinger in Town’ for him.

 martino g-string clarke has also followed the trend of simplifying his name, now preferring to be known as Martin Clarke.
 Martin was able to add another nugget:

 We did do our own version of “God Save the Queen” which broke out into Saints after everyone had got to their feet.

 Thanks to the assistance I’ve had from Richard and other band members, I’m proud to provide a definitive list of the band that night:

-We’ll have to leave Roger Hillier and John Elliot to fight it out over which was beasley the bum and which was lord fantastic.
+We’ll have to leave Roger Hillier and John Elliot to fight over which was beasley the bum and which was lord fantastic.
 Or, possibly, finally lord fantastic.